No items found.

 7. Yoga

-8. Mindfulness Apps
+8. Mindfulness apps

-In today's digital age, apps can be a useful tool to instill mindfulness habits.
+In today's digital age, apps can be a helpful tool to instill mindfulness habits.
 Applications like Headspace, Calm, or Mindful Family offer resources such as guided imagery, progressive muscle relaxation, breathing exercises, body scans, and mindfulness meditations, all tailored to be child-friendly.

-Worksheets can provide a tangible and engaging way to practice mindfulness.
-They help children understand and articulate feelings, manage stress, and develop mindfulness habits.
+Worksheets can provide a tangible and engaging way to mindfulness training.
+They help children understand and articulate feelings, manage stress, develop mindfulness habits, or even positive emotions.
+Here are five practical mindfulness worksheets for kids:

-1. Breathing Exercise Sheet
+1. Breathing exercise sheet

-2. Gratitude Worksheets
+2. Gratitude worksheets

-3. Emotion Coloring Sheet
+3. Emotion coloring sheet

 Here, various emotions are represented by different colors.
 Children color in different areas based on how they feel at that moment.
 This worksheet provides a creative way for children to express and understand their emotions.

-4. Body Scan Script
+4. Body scan script

-This script can guide children through a body scan process, where they focus on different parts of their bodies and acknowledge any sensations or emotions they're feeling.
+This body scan script can guide children through a body scan process, where they focus on different parts of their bodies and acknowledge any sensations or emotions they're feeling.
 It can help children develop a greater awareness of their physical presence and how it connects to their emotional states.

-5. Mindfulness Bingo
+5. Mindfulness bingo

 This is a fun game where kids mark off different mindfulness activities as they complete them.
 It promotes various mindfulness practices and can be fun to encourage mindfulness in a group setting.